memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 12) In the previous query, we found all transfers between two clubs.
 Let's filter out direct ones now.
-Now we need small change in query to only get indirect transfers.
+We need to add a small change in the query to only get indirect transfers.

 ```opencypher
 MATCH